egmontmika/egmontmika.com/content/blog/three-steps-to-overcome-worrying.md

 Worrying is worthless.
 It doesn't change anything for the better.

-Not to worry, however, is wise.
+However, to take action and to trust, is wise.

 It’s practicing your faith.